userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/01. Images/README.md

 That's it, we created some sort of _Hello World_ program for our journey with OpenCV and Python!

 ### Color Spaces
 The image of Lenna we used before is 24-bit depth (8-bit Red, 8-bit Green, 8-bit Blue).
 RGB is the most usual way to represent a color image, and we usually called it as RBG color space.
 There are other color spaces available to represent a color image.
 Every color space has its own advantage, and can be better used in some cases than the other.
-In this section we will try some popular color spaces using built-in OpenCV function.
+In this section we will try converting the image of Lenna to some popular color spaces using built-in OpenCV function.